Map of the Internet

 Other Universes allow User placement of cubes to any address, subject categories, one-to-one or many-to-one, alphabetical, or Internet subsets such as Websites, FTP, Telnet, News, Gopher, E-mail etc., special purpose, intranet, and non-internet data retrieval.

-The above image shows the entire Internet Universe.
+The above image shows the Internet Universe mapped in the 1990's.

 The Galaxies (GGG) are 0-255 from left to right, with